Flink SQL DML¶

 Windowing / Table Value Functions¶

-Windowing Table-Valued Functions groups the Tumble, Hop, Cumulate, and Session Windows.
-Windows split the stream into “buckets” of finite size, over which we can implement logic.
-The return value adds three additional columns named “window_start”, “window_end”, “window_time” to indicate the assigned window.
+Windowing Table-Valued Functions cover Tumble, Hop, Cumulate, and Session windows.
+Windows split the stream into finite buckets for aggregation and other logic.
+TVFs add window_start, window_end, and window_time columns for the assigned window.

 - The TUMBLE function assigns each element to a window of specified window size.
 Tumbling windows have a fixed size and do not overlap.

-Count the number of different product type per 10 minutes (TUMBLE window)
+Count the number of different product types per 10 minutes (TUMBLE window)

 SELECT window_start, product_type, count(product_type) as num_ptype